 When residents in Orient, Ohio moved recently, they refused to leave behind some very precious cargo.
 Stray mama cat, Styles, had lived on their property where they were happy to take care of her.
 She had remained outdoors and unfortunately, along the way, had become pregnant.
 Just recently, she gave birth to 5 healthy little nuggets!
 But what would happen to the new family when the humans left?
 Who would take care of them in the harsh Ohio winter?

 In a heartwarming show of affection, they reached out to anyone they could find to ask for assistance.
 They wanted to find a local no-kill shelter or rescue group that could take in the family.
 Ideally, mama Styles would be given the opportunity to be an indoor cat.
-With the young age of her babies, they hoped they could be socialized and find homes.
+And with the young age of her babies, they hoped they could be socialized and find homes.
 With the ease that they were all “trapped”, I’d say mama is ready for life off the streets.

 Their plea for help garnered the attention of a cat rescuer in Cleveland, Ohio.
 Rachel Vanek manages and funds the TNR and foster efforts of needy cats in her hometown.
 She happily shares their stories on her social media pages under @CLEFosterKittens.